Kwpolska/chriswarrick.com/posts/2018/07/17/pipenv-promises-a-lot-delivers-very-little.rst

 staring at a static screen, with the tool doing *something* in the background — and Pipenv doesn’t tell you what happens in this phase.

+(Updated 2018-07-22: In the pipenv measurements: the first entry is the total time of pipenv executon.
+The second is the long wait for pipenv to do its “main” job: locking dependencies and installing them.
+The timing starts when pipenv starts locking dependencies and ends when the prompt appears.
+The third item is pipenv’s reported installation time.
+So, pipenv install ⊇ locking/installing ⊇ Pipfile.lock install.)

 .. class:: table table-striped table-bordered

 +------+----------------------------------------+---------------+---------------+-------------------------------+-----------+-----------+-----------+-----------+